PeakIndicators/Getting-Started-On-Azure-ML/Documents/Detect-mitigate-unfairness-in-models.md

 * **Bounded group loss**: Use this constraint with any of the reduction-based mitigation algorithms to restrict the loss for each sensitive feature group in a *regression* model.

 ## Training and evaluating mitigated models
-A common approach to mitigation is to use one of the algorithms and constraints to train multiple models, and then compare their performance, selection rate, and disparity metrics to find the optimal model for your needs.
+A common approach to mitigation is to use one of the algorithms and constraints to train multiple models and then compare their performance, selection rate and disparity metrics to find the optimal model for your needs.
 Often, the choice of the model involves a trade-off between raw predictive performance and fairness - based on your definition of fairness for a given scenario.
 Generally, fairness is measured by a reduction in the disparity of feature selection (for example, ensuring that an equal proportion of members from each gender group is approved for a bank loan) or by a reduction in the disparity of performance metric (for example, ensuring that a model is equally accurate at identifying repayers and defaulters in each age group).

 Fairlearn enables you to train mitigated models and visualize them using the dashboard, like this.